-- Cardiac consultation generates plans for prevention of heart failure
+- A comprehensive treatment plan for the prevention of heart failure

-- Safe and effective long-term health management of pets with heart disease
+- Safe and effective long-term health management of heart disease

-Echocardiography and Doppler echocardiography utilizes sound waves to safely image the heart, its valves, assess blood flow, determine the cause of heart murmurs, assess the strength and health of the heart muscle and its chambers, and detect fluid accumulation and tumors.
+- Echocardiography and Doppler Echocardiography to safely image the heart and its valves, assess blood flow, determine the cause of heart murmurs, assess the strength and health of the heart muscle, and detect fluid accumulation and tumors

-- Radiography (chest x-rays) provide essential information about the chest and all of its organs
+- Radiography (chest x-rays) to provide essential information about the chest and internal organs

-- Electrocardiography (ECG) and Holter ECG recordings assess the heart rate, rhythm and potential irregularities (arrhythmias)
+- Electrocardiography (ECG) and Holter ECG to assess the heart rate, rhythm, and potential irregularities (arrhythmias)

-- Laboratory blood tests are used to evaluate kidney function, thyroid status and other important parameters
+- Laboratory blood tests to evaluate kidney function, thyroid status, and other important parameters